Jagveer-Sangha/myls_discussion-maker/README.md

 # TODO

-Grabbing a list of questions from various websites and posting them on the designated class site.
+Grabbing and posting a list of questions from various websites to the designated class site.